choROPeNt/wind_10MW/scripts/README.md

 ## Set Creator.py
 This script creates a sets for each airfoil shell/outer section and a reference point.
 It then performs a kinematic coupling between the outer shell and reference point.
 This script was made to futher inprove the accuracy of the application of the aerodynamic loads.
 Read Report 2 for more reference.

+## VideoScript.py
+This script creates a video of the graph disaplcement vs length of blade over time.
+It is most useful when trying to understand and see that displacement move during the cyclic gravitational load phase.
+The VideoScript inputs are a file with time and displacements and a seperate radius of node file ie coorZ_matrix.CSV

 :shipit: